Strydir/WordMaker/README.md

 Note that this is an "alpha" version of this app.
 I expect to make a lot of changes and there are probably still a lot of ways to break it.
 However, it should be functional enough to use.

 5/27/19 Added 'Caution Tape'!
-Download the zip file and drop it directly into your VRToolbox\props directory.
+Download the zip file and drop it directly into your VRToolbox\props directory -do NOT unzip.
 Restart VRToolbox (if it's running) to see the new 'Caution Tape' selection in your props menu.
 The longer lines can be hard to grab: bring the menu close and grab from underneath works best for me.

 NOTE: the Letters and Symbols have been moved to a subdirectory to keep from cluttering the Props folder, and the file structure of all Letters, Symbols and WingDings has changed!